alexk99/the_router/bras/bras_howto_eng.md

 ## 7.1.
 DHCP server config /etc/dhcp/dhcpd.conf

-This is an exmaple of a DHCP server configuration file describing IP options for two subscribers.
+This is an example of a DHCP server configuration file describing IP options for two subscribers.
-DHCP server is listening for requests on V3 interface and indentifies subscribers by their MAC addresses.
+DHCP server is listening for requests on V3 interface and identifies subscribers by their MAC addresses.

 	#